hswick/w3/README.md

 This was a fun chance to learn the internals of an Ethereum client and how to format the transaction messages.

 Wanted to be in full control of my vision for what developing dapps in Ruby could be like.
 The vision of this library incorporates my experiences working with different languages.
 I want the Rust community's emphasis on safety because the blockchain space is scary and mistakes cost money.
 I want Clojure's expressiveness and minimal reliance on objects or classes.
 I figured I could possibly get both by using the `speculation` gem.

-# Desires
-- Dynamically create classes based on abi with methods being in snake case
-- Getters use `eth_call`, setters use `eth_sendTransaction` and use the bang(!) at end of method names to denote changing of state locally or on the blockchain.
-This is important because changing state on blockchain costs precious ETH!!!
-- Use `speculation` gem to enforce value correctness, type like safety, and present good error messages
-- Dynamically create method definition specs based on abi
-- Utilize speculation to generate tests to hopefully make development a little bet less about basic tests

 Huge shout out to [ethereum.rb](https://github.com/EthWorks/ethereum.rb) for guidance and inspiration.